randomor/zenmd/README.md

 # ZenMD

-_Beta software: expect bugs and break changes..._
+_Beta software: expect bugs and breaking changes..._

 ## Tagline
 _The simplest way to transform a directory of .md files into a static site._